-Visual interpretation of the specimen data (i.e. the vector data in specimen coor-450 dinates - not transformed into geographic coordinates) yielded a cluster of data with the 451 expected inclination and northerly declination.
-Comparing the sample vectors within the 452 shallow positive inclination spread in the southern hemisphere with the specimen vec-453 tors that cluster in the expected direction northern direction, it was noted that the cube 454 identification numbers were the same.
-This suggests that the measurement data received 455 for these cubes were provided in geographic coordinates rather than the expected spec-456 imen coordinates.
-To correct for this inconsistency, mathematical clustering was used 457 identify and isolate the cubes that required adjustment (those in the southern spread).
-458 In the MagIC compatible specimen table, those cubes were identified to be geographic 459 coordinates, and the vector direction was copied into the MagIC compatible sample ta-460 ble (Figure 4f).
-461
+Visual interpretation of the specimen data (i.e. the vector data in specimen coor-456 dinates - not transformed into geographic coordinates) yielded a cluster of data with the 457 expected inclination and northerly declination.
+Through comparing the specimen data 458 and the geographically transformed sample data, it was noted that the cube identifica-459 tion numbers were the same between the southern hemisphere spread with shallow pos-460 itive inclination in the sample data and the northerly cluster in the specimen data.
+This 461 suggests that the measurement data received for these cubes were provided in geographic 462 coordinates rather than the expected specimen coordinates.
+To correct for this incon-463 sistency, mathematical clustering was used identify and isolate the cubes that required 464